 It taught me that my mind can be clear again.
 I can feel at ease in my body.
 I can trust myself and my intuition—I just need to listen.
 Even if I can’t be totally still and my surroundings can’t be totally quiet, I can still tune in and be guided.

 It taught me that aging is a load of crap and that, like with anything, practice can remove some of the tension and resistance around it.
 There’s the practice of acceptance (I was 35 and not where I wanted to be yet…so what?).
 And also the practice of letting the literal tension go so I could have fun and enjoy life.
 Loosen up—again, literally.

 30 Days of Yoga Taught Me to Return to Who I Am

 All of the lessons above boil down to this: 30 days of yoga helped me return to the “me” I used to be when I was at my best.
 For so long, I wandered through life, wondering how to get back to that place I was in when I truly loved myself.
 Back when everything seemed easy even though I had a ridiculous amount on my plate.
 I was stepping up to challenges and conquering them with confidence.
-I could talk to anyone and find a connection.
+I could talk to anyone and find a connection, but shut things off if I started to feel like a doormat.
 I trusted myself to make the right decisions and felt in tune with my intuition.
 Thirty days of yoga taught me how to feel amazing again.